anguslcc/design-pattern/README.md

 		.build();
 ```

-## 2.2  Factory<a name="22-factory"></a>
+## 2.2  Simple Factory<a name="22-simple-factory"></a>
-Factory pattern simplifies the process of creating objects, particularly when the creation logic involves some complexity.
+Simple Factory pattern simplifies the process of creating objects, particularly when the creation logic involves some complexity.
 Instead of calling a constructor directly, this pattern uses a separate Factory class to handle the instantiation of objects.
-For a sample code implementation, please click [here](src/main/java/com/pattern/factory).
+For a sample code implementation, please click [here](src/main/java/com/pattern/simplefactory).

 ### 2.2.1  When to Use
 - To dynamically create the exact type of object needed at runtime, based on incoming parameters, promoting polymorphism by having the code interact with a base class or an interface while the factory returns specific concrete objects.